driessenslucas/MLOps-Mushrooms-pipeline/readmeforpandoc.md

 This simple web app creates a fun and interactive way to test the finished product, its made to do an api request with an uploaded image, based on the result it will display some information about the mushroom.
 (I added text to speech to spice it up a bit)

-Look at the code snippet below to see how the api call is done.
+In the code snippet below you can see how the api call is done.

 ```js
 classifyButton.addEventListener('click', function () {